joshbegley/nyt-latest/previous.md

 `The deal ends Unilever’s time in the food industry and will create a multibillion-dollar group under the McCormick name.`\
 https://nytimes.com/2026/03/31/business/mccormick-unilever-food-aquisition.html

-**Tiger Woods' DUI arrest details released: Claims phone led to crash, found with pills**\
+**Tiger Woods' DUI arrest details released: Says phone led to crash, found with pills**\
 `Woods was arrested Friday in Jupiter Island, Fla., after he struck a truck hauling a trailer and flipped his Land Rover onto its side.`\
 https://nytimes.com/athletic/7160591/2026/03/31/tiger-woods-dui-arrest-details-phone-radio-pills/